adilchhabra/KaGen/README.md

   [-n <num vertices>]         # provide the number of vertices in the graph -- currently only used for the plain-edgelist input format
 ```

+## KaGen Streaming Mode
+The following graph models are currently supported in streaming mode:

+ 1. Random Geometric Graphs (2D & 3D)
+ 2. Barabassi-Albert Graphs
+ 3. Random Delaunay Graphs (2D & 3D)
+ 4. Random Hyperbolic Graphs

+In the following, we give a short introduction on how to use each of the generators.
+Please note that this is a temporary stage for testing purposes.

+**General Information**
+In general our generators generate one vertex at a time (where the node ids start from 1) and generate the vertex and its neighbors with a smaller node id.
+Hence, we generate each edge only once.
+Every graph model listed above comes with its own code for execution.
+The corresponding code can be found in the following folder.

+> KaGen/examples

+Internally, the generators split the graphs into chunks.
+The number of chunks must be specified and influences the memory and time performance.
+Generally speaking, the greater the number of chunks, the less memory the generator uses.
+However, one has to be careful when the number of chunks becomes too large.
+In particular, the number of chunks should not exceed the number of generated vertices.
+We provide details in the corresponding section.
+Our output for the generators consists of four lines (if the neighborhoods of the vertices are not printed): The overall time for the graph generation, the maximum memory usage, the number of generated edges (undirected) and the estimated number of edges.
+For the listed generators above we have an estimator for the number of edges which is based on the probability models for the corresponding graph models.
+To print the neighborhoods or to see how to use the streaming library, refer to the corresponding files in the 'examples' folder, for example:

+> KaGen/examples/ba_cpp_example.cpp

+To compile the code simply use `./compile.sh` .
+Further information about compiling is contained in the original KaGen README.md

+**Random Geometric Graphs**
+To use the streaming generator for the Random Geometric Graph model, the following parameters are needed: The number of vertices, the number of chunks, the radius and a random seed.
+Usage:

+    ./build/examples/example_cpp_rgg2/3d <vertices> <chunks> <radius> <seed>
+Note that one has to make sure that $k < 1/r^2$ where $k$ is the number of chunks and that $k$ must be a power of two.

+**Barabassi-Albert Graphs**
+To use the streaming generator for the Barabassi-Albert model, the following parameters are needed: The number of vertices, the number of chunks, the minimum degree for each vertex and a random seed.
+Usage:

+    ./build/examples/example_cpp_ba <vertices> <chunks> <degree> <seed>

+**Random Delaunay Graphs**

+To use the streaming generator for the Random Delaunay Graphs, the following parameters are needed: The number of vertices, the number of chunks, the periodic flag and a random seed.
+Usage:

+    ./build/examples/example_rdg2&3d <vertices> <chunks> <periodic> <seed>

+**Random Hyperbolic Graphs**
+To use the streaming generator for the Random Hyperbolic Graphs, the following parameters are needed: The number of vertices, the number of chunks, the average vertex degree, the power law exponent and a random seed.
+Usage:

+    ./build/examples/example_cpp_rhg <vertices> <chunks> <average degree> <gamma> <seed>

 ---

 **[License](/LICENSE):** 2-clause BS